ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    If the AS supports both diff queries and the "Cursor" extension, and the GET request specifies the 'cursor' query parameter, then the AS MUST return a 4.00 (Bad Request) response in case any of the following conditions holds.

-   * The GET request does not specify the 'diff' query parameter.
+   * The GET request does not specify the 'diff' query parameter, irrespective of the value of the 'cursor' parameter.

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 1 ("Invalid set of parameters").